 ASSESSMENT

-The internal assessment comprises of an additional assessment per unit and a prelim.
+The internal assessment is comprised of an additional assessment per unit a prelim in January and a second prelim in March.

-Pupils must also complete a project worth 30 marks (scaled to 40 marks) which will be overtaken at an appropriate point in the course.
+Learners must also complete a project worth 30 marks scaled to 40 marks which will be overtaken at an appropriate point in the course.

 CAREERS INFORMATION